9Mohamedismail/CISC3140/README.md

 # CISC3140 LAB 2
 **Hello.
 The following is how to run each file.**

+**Please notice that the .awk program does not have a way to run in this branch.
+Instead refer to the group github branch that has a make file that allows for all awk programs to run.
+Thank you!**

 # MAKEFILE
 **``To run the makefile use``** *`make lab2`*
 **``You wil be asked to input a javefile name.
 For this lab type "labTwo``**